rozie/abcc/README.md

 Usage
 ---------
 - clone this repository
-- pip install -r requirements.txt
+- pip install -r requirements.txt (or requirements3.txt)
 - adjust config file (see example.yaml)
 - run as root with --dry-run (-d) and change logs (root required for ICMP and routing changes)